oisamitech/app_commons_font/README.md

 To use your custom version, you must first clone [this repository](https://github.com/fluttercommunity/font_awesome_flutter.git) to a location of your choice and run `flutter pub get` inside.
 This installs all dependencies.

-The configurator is located in the `util` folder and can be started by running `configurator.bat` on Windows, or `configurator.sh` on linux.
-All following examples use the `.sh` version, but are exactly the same for `.bat`.
+The configurator is located in the `util` folder and can be started by running `configurator.bat` on Windows, or `./configurator.sh` on linux and mac.
+All following examples use the `.sh` version, but work same for `.bat`.
+(If on windows, omit the `./` or replace it with `.\`.)
-An overview of available options can be viewed with `configurator.sh --help`.
+An overview of available options can be viewed with `./configurator.sh --help`.

 To use your customized version in an app, go to the app's `pubspec.yaml` and add a dependency for `font_awesome_flutter: '>= 4.7.0'`.
 Then override the dependency's location: